Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 A picnic area with shelters is located along the shoreline of the Missouri river.
 Shelters may be reserved for a through the park reservation system.

-Camping is very popular at Wilson Island with 125 well-shaded, spacious campsites.
-A modern camp area offers showers, flush toilets, 80 electric camp sites, and two large youth group camping areas.
+Camping is very popular at Wilson Island with a multitude of well-shaded, spacious campsites.
+A modern camp area offers showers, flush toilets, electric camp sites, and two large youth group camping areas.
 Advance campsite reservations can be made online through the park reservation system.
 One fourth of the campsites are still available for self-registration on a first-come, first-serve basis.
 Firewood may be purchased in the campground.
 A playground is located in the campground.

 Approximately five miles of trails are used for hiking, snowmobiling, cross-country skiing and mountain biking.